Amsterdam is known globally for it’s “coffee shop culture”, but most people don’t know what it’s actually like inside one.

 Coffee shops aren’t hard to find.
 In central Amsterdam you’ll find many of them scattered through the grid of bakeries and pizza joints and bars and clubs.

-But before we get to what happens inside, some of you may still be unaware of what an Amsterdam coffee shop is.
+But before we get to what happens inside, some of you may still be unaware of what Amsterdam coffee shops actually are.

-As I’m sure you’ve guessed, an Amsterdam coffee shop isn’t like other regular coffee shops around the world.
+As I’m sure you’ve guessed, Amsterdam coffee shops aren’t like other regular coffee shops around the world.
 In Amsterdam those are known as a koffiehuis or a café.

 An Amsterdam coffee shop is a place where people go to buy and smoke cannabis.
-The plant has been decriminalised in the Netherlands since 1972, and “coffee shop” is the term used for the legal dispensaries of the product.
+Think of it like the Amsterdam version of a dispensary crossed with a cafe.
+Cannabis has been decriminalised in the Netherlands since 1972, and “coffee shop” is the term used for the legal dispensaries of the product.
 If you want to be doubly sure, you can check the green and white license that should be displayed by the door.